scordite/Guides/compiling_wallet.md

 # Step 1

-$ git clone https://github.com/scordite/scordite.git  // This will download the scordite rep
+$ git clone https://github.com/scordite/scordite.git  //This will download the scordite rep

-$ ls                                                  // Will show the content of the folder you are in
+$ ls                                                  //Will show the content of the folder you are in

-$ cd scordite                                         // Enter scordite folder
+$ cd scordite                                         //Enter scordite folder

-$ ls                                                  // Will show the content of the folder you are in
+$ ls                                                  //Will show the content of the folder you are in

-$ make                                                // start compiling
+$ make                                                //start compiling

 # Wait for the wallet to compile